binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 function calls and not across network interfaces.

-It would be easiest to reconstitute an array if we could use the regular bash declaration syntax.  *eval* could make this happen if the argument is in the right format, but we can also use *local*.
-The trick is to use the *-a* option and put the parentheses in a string.
+It would be easiest to reconstitute an array if we could use the regular bash declaration syntax.

+Without word-splitting, a single argument with the whitespace-separated items of the array wouldn't work if we tried to do this:

+{% highlight bash %}
+array=( $argument )
+{% endhighlight %}

+That would result in an array with a single element containing all of the items.

+*eval* could make this happen this way, since the entire string will be
+re-evaluated:

+{% highlight bash %}
+eval "array=( $argument )"
+{% endhighlight %}

+However, we can also use *local*, and *local* looks a bit more friendly.
+The trick is to use the *-a* option and put the parentheses (or the whole thing) in a string.

 This makes *local* do a second pass of evaluation after the expansion:

 {% highlight bash %}
-local -a myarray="( $argument )"
+local -a "myarray=( $argument )"
 {% endhighlight %}

 The question is, how to get the argument in the right syntax.
 If the